beyondcivic/gocroissant/docs/godoc/gocroissant.md

 func IsCSVFile(filePath string) bool
 ```

-IsCSVFile checks if a file appears to be a CSV file based on extension
+IsCSVFile checks if a file appears to be a CSV file based on extension.

 <a name="IsValidDataType"></a>
 ## func [IsValidDataType](<https://github.com:beyondcivic/gocroissant/blob/main/pkg/croissant/datatypes.go#L96>)